 4.3 Model Robustness

-We found that the cropping system dictated the shape of the leaching response and breakpoint while the site and year explained the variability in the magnitude of the leaching.
-As such, our leaching model can be applied across multiple sites and years to determine the degree to which increasing the N fertilizer rate impacts the leaching load but should not be used to calculate the total leaching load from multiple sites/years at a given N rate.
+We found that the cropping system dictated the shape of the leaching response and breakpoint while the site and year (which encompasses annual differences in plant growth, temperature, precipitation, and soil N pool size/composition) explained the variability in the magnitude of the leaching.
+Therefore, while our leaching model can be applied across multiple sites and years to determine the degree to which increasing the N fertilizer rate impacts the leaching load, it should not be used to calculate the total leaching load from multiple sites/years at a given N rate.
 The significant effect of site and year on the baseline leaching load is further evidence of the important role soil and weather have in determining the fate of residual N over multiple seasons.
+Residual N can be leached from the soil profile or taken up by the plant, resulting in high leaching loads and/or grain yields even in seasons when no N fertilizer is applied.
 These legacy effects may explain why previous studies have found inconsistent and/or inconclusive differences in leaching response to N fertilizer between cropping systems depending on the site, system, and year [13,26-30].

-Establishing and maintaining long-term field drainage experiments with as many different N-rates and cropping systems as we simulated (7 N rates x 3 phases x 4 replication = 84 plots x 20 years) is practically impossible due to the financial burden it presents.
-Moreover, artificially drained experiments tend to be constrained by field size more than other field experiments: for instance, the drainage experimental site with the most plots in the US Midwest has 72 plots, but the plots are small (~0.05 ha) [11].
+Establishing and maintaining long-term field drainage experiments with as many different N-rates and cropping systems as we simulated (7 N rates x 3 phases x 4 replication = 84 plots x 20 years) is practically impossible as it is expensive and laborious.
+Moreover, artificially drained experiments tend to be constrained by field size more than other field experiments.
+For instance, the drainage experimental site with the most plots in the US Midwest has 72 plots, but the plots are small (~0.05 ha) [11].
 Using cropping system and statistical models to expand upon field experiments is the only way to delineate the complex relationships between N rate, AONR, and leaching.

 4.4 Implications of Findings